jordanosborn/Potentials/README.md

 1. Improve cursor click animation
 1. More textures
 1. More forces in factory
-1. Ability to modify velocity with mouse drag or numbers (draw arrow).
+1. Ability to modify velocity numbers
 1. Modify and set more parameters.
 Limits on param setting r>0 etc.
 1. Only allow modification when sim is paused
 1. Reverse time.